-Another option is to look for people who are renting apartments for limited time frame such as for a few months.
-This will help you lessen stress for furnishing for instance.
-Sometimes students here go for an exchange program and they rent out their rooms or apartments for brief time.
+Another option is to look for people who are renting apartments for a limited time frame such as for a few months.
+This will help you lessen stress for furnishing, for instance.
+Sometimes, students here go for an exchange program and they rent out their rooms or apartments for a brief time.

-However, you need to be cautious and see whether the people have shady accounts or if they are giving apartments for too lower prices, then you need to make sure it is authentic.
-It is better to get information and help from multiple sources during your accommodation.
+However, you need to be cautious and see whether the people have shady accounts or if they are giving apartments for too low prices, then you need to make sure it is authentic.
+It is better to get information and help from multiple sources during your accommodation hunt.

 Legal issues and help